I'm Claire, a Licensed Clinical Social Worker (LCSW 110340) based in Los Angeles, CA. I received my Masters in Social Work from USC.

 Sometimes when we arrive in therapy it's really hard to identify even one personal strength.
 I truly believe that we all have innate strengths and skills, and I work to help my clients identify and harness them in their healing.

 I have a background in yoga, and have completed a certification program in somatic psychotherapy.
 I also rely on trauma-informed modalities and theories like polyvagal theory.
 I work with clients to help them recognize how emotions, trauma, or stress manifest physically, and then introduce tools for regulating.

 ACT stands for Acceptance and Commitment Therapy.
-Like DBT, ACT also has a big focus on mindfulness, emotional acceptance, and values.
+ACT focuses on mindfulness, emotional acceptance, and values.
 ACT works to help you establish your core values, and from there, values-aligned goals to build a life of meaning and fulfillment.